RENCI/apsviz-timeseriesdb/README.md

 # apsviz-timeseriesdb
-Test This repository contains the software for creating a Django Rest Framework application that serves gauge observation data from postgresql/timescaledb/postgis database.
+This repository contains the software for creating a Django Rest Framework application that serves gauge observation data from postgresql/timescaledb/postgis database.

 # Development